 - Sales of prescription medicine and certain medical devices

 - Sales of items paid for with food stamps

 Some sales are also nontaxable because the seller and/or purchaser meet certain criteria.
-A complete list is available in Sales and Use Tax: Exemptions and Exclusions (Publication 61).
+A complete list is available in Sales and Use Tax: Exemptions and Exclusions (Publication 61) (PDF).

-To learn more about the sales and use tax administered by the California Department of Tax and Fee Administration, please visit the Sales and Use Tax in California homepage.
+To learn more about the sales and use tax administered by the California Department of Tax and Fee Administration, visit Sales and Use Tax in California.

 Note: In some cases, retailers must report use tax rather than sales tax.
 The most common example of a purchase subject to the use tax is a purchase of an item for use in California from an out-of-state retailer.
 Out-of-state retailers who are engaged in business in this state are required to collect the use tax, whenever applicable, from the consumer, at the time of the sale.